 Columna rostrata: the victory monument, dedicated by the emperor Augustus, to Duillius, a victorious naval commander in the First Punic War.

 In 264, the First Punic War broke out, the longest and greatest war from Antiquity.
-Without interruption, it lasted until 241, and this length is partially explained because Rome was superior on the land, whereas Carthage had superior navel forces.
+Without interruption, it lasted until 241, and this length is partially explained because Rome was superior on the land, whereas Carthage had superior naval forces.
 However, the Romans developed a secret weapon, the corvus , a movable bridge with a metal prong that could be dropped onto the deck of a Carthaginian ship.
 Once the two ships were tied to each other, the naval battle had changed into a land battle.

 The Roman historian Livy writes that in 260, at Mylae,